system76/tech-docs/src/models/launch_3b/repairs.md

 The Launch Configurable Keyboard can be customized and personalized in a variety of ways.
 It is recommended to unplug all USB cables and devices from your Launch before changing keycaps or switches.

-This page uses photos of the original `launch_3` revision, which ships with cream-colored keycaps and a grey power coat finish.
-For the newer black revision of this model, see the [launch_3b](/models/launch_3b/README.html).
+This page uses photos of the `launch_3b` revision, which is identical in structure and electronics to the [launch_3](/models/launch_3/README.html), but ships with black shine-through keycaps and a darker powder coat finish with top port etchings.

 - [Connecting and using Launch](#connecting-and-using-launch)
 - [Removing and installing keycaps](#removing-and-installing-keycaps)